Carol Richards

-Carol Swiedler (stage name Carol Richards or Carole Richards) (June 6, 1922 – March 16, 2007) was an American singer, radio and television performer, best remembered for her duets with Bing Crosby on the hit single "Silver Bells" and the song "Sunshine Cake."
+Carol Swiedler (stage name Carol Richards or Carole Richards) (June 6, 1922 – March 16, 2007) was an American singer and radio and television performer, best remembered for her duet with Bing Crosby on the hit single "Silver Bells" and for "Sunshine Cake."

 Early years

 The daughter of George and Martha Vosburgh, Richards was born Carol June Vosburgh in Harvard, Illinois.
 She had three siblings.
 Her father worked for the Northwestern Railroad.
-She began performing at age 4, but within a couple of years her mother thought she was acting "like a diva", and wouldn't let her take the stage again until she was 11.
+She began performing at age 4, but within a couple of years her mother thought she was acting "like a diva" and wouldn't let her take the stage again until she was 11.

 Radio

 Richards worked as an actress at a radio station in Indianapolis, Indiana, until she had to sing in one of her roles.
 "The station offered me a job as a vocalist, and I took it," she said.
 "And I've been singing ever since."